Additional Support Needs content

 It is very important to note that the same or similar circumstances will not always have the same effect or create the same kind of need for additional support for all children.
 So some children who appear to have similar problems may well be supported in very different ways.

-The above is an extract from the booklet "Supporting Learning in Dundee".
+This is an extract from the booklet "Supporting Learning in Dundee".
 The full booklet can be accessed from the Support for Learning area of this website.
 This link will also offer access to other related documents regarding additional support needs.

 Tel: 01382 433785.